rgk/AVPE/README.md

 Prop | Type | Function
 --- | --- | --- |
-amount | Number | Amount of particles per emit. color | String | Amount of particles per emit. duration | Number | Duration of particle explosion animation, in ms. ease | String | Ease function. (https://easings.net/) size | String | Size of the particle, use CSS sizing, 2px for example.
+amount | Number | Amount of particles per emit. color | String | Starting color, do not use literal values like 'red'. colorEnd | String | Ending color, do not use literal values like 'blue'. duration | Number | Duration of particle explosion animation, in ms. ease | String | Ease function. (https://easings.net/) size | String | Size of the particle, use CSS sizing, 2px for example.